St-Cloud-State/project-group4/Project1/README.txt

 │   └── script.js

 Once confirming everything is correct (again it should be already) -
-- Run the app from the root directory by running 'python app.py' Then open your browser and go to: http://127.0.0.1:5000
+- Run the app from the Project1 directory by running 'python app.py' Then open your browser and go to: http://127.0.0.1:5000